What the BCITO board does

 David owns his own construction company and has been self-employed since 1981.
 He has been on the board of directors for the Registered Master Builders Association for the last eight years, including two years recently as National President.
 David is the current Chair of both the RMBA House of the Year and Apprentice of the Year management committees and is also a past President of the Taranaki Registered Master Builders Association.

-Rob is the chief executive officer of the Cement & Concrete Association of New Zealand (CCANZ).
+Rob is the chief executive officer of Concrete NZ.
 He has more than 25 years of experience in the construction industry, during which time he has developed an appreciation for appropriate and effective training.
 Rob has occupied numerous roles in the past, including as president of the UK-based Institute of Concrete Technology (ICT) and National Technical Manager with heavy building materials giant Cemex Materials.
 Rob is a chartered civil engineer and holds an MBA.

 Ron has been a long-term national industry organiser with the NZ Amalgamated Engineering, Printing & Manufacturing Union Inc. (NZEPMU), and is a member of their Public Service and Infrastructure Industry Council.
 When the NZ Building Trades Union (NZBTU) was absorbed by the NZEPMU, Ron was appointed as NZEPMU's national construction industry organiser.
 He replaced David O'Connell from the NZBTU, who retired at the end of 2012.